Luxemburg flag Luxemburg: Invertir a Luxemburg

 FDI in Figures

-Luxembourg offers a business climate favourable to foreign investment, with a very attractive tax system.
-According to UNCTAD's 2022 World Investment Report, FDI inflows were negative by USD 9 billion in 2021.
-In the same year, the total stock of FDI stood at USD 1 trillion, more than 10 times the country’s GDP.
-According to figures from OECD, half of the FDIs received by Luxembourg come from the countries of the European Union, although the main investor is Bermuda (13.5%), followed by the UK (13.1%), Ireland (12.1%) and the Netherlands (9.3%).
+Luxembourg offers a business climate favorable to foreign investment, with a very attractive tax system.
+According to UNCTAD's World Investment Report 2023, FDI inflows were negative by USD 322 billion in 2022, owing to a large withdrawal of capital by a telecommunication MNE operating in Luxembourg.
+In the same year, the total stock of FDI stood at USD 1.15 trillion, more than 14 times the country’s GDP.
+According to figures from OECD, half of the FDIs received by Luxembourg come from the countries of the European Union, although the main investor is Bermuda (13.5%), followed by the UK (13.1%), Ireland (12.1%), and the Netherlands (9.3%).
 In terms of sectors, financial and insurance activities attract more than four-fifths of all investments (81.6%), with manufacturing accounting for only 2.8%.
-Luxembourg is also among the world's largest investors, with an outward FDI stock of USD 1.27 trillion in 2021 (UNCTAD).
-According to the latest figures from OECD, in the first six months of 2022 FDI inflows to the country stood at USD 13.3 billion, compared to USD 11.3 billion in the same period one year earlier.
-Data by EY shows that the Grand Duchy is at first place for the number of investment projects per capita (number of projects per 100,000 inhabitants) with 3.94 projects per capita.
+Luxembourg is also among the world's largest investors, with an outward FDI stock of USD 1.62 trillion in 2022 (UNCTAD).
+According to the latest figures from OECD, in the first six months of 2023, FDI inflows to the country were negative by USD 61.4 billion, compared to USD -28.8 billion in the same period one year earlier.

-According to the World Economic Forum (WEF), the country ranks 13th on the 2022 Global Competitiveness Index.
-The government of Luxembourg has established some measures in order to make the country even more attractive to FDI, such as fiscal benefits, equipment and construction projects.
-The government focused on key innovative industries like logistics; ICT; health technologies, including biotechnology and biomedical research; clean energy technologies; space technology and financial services technologies.
-Luxembourg has long been considered a tax haven, though in recent years it has taken steps related to the process of harmonisation of financial standards both within the EU and at the international level.
+According to the World Economic Forum (WEF), the country ranks 20th on the Global Competitiveness Index 2023.
+The government of Luxembourg has established some measures to make the country even more attractive to FDI, such as fiscal benefits, equipment, and construction projects.
+The government focused on key innovative industries like logistics; ICT; health technologies, including biotechnology and biomedical research; clean energy technologies; space technology, and financial services technologies.
+Luxembourg has long been considered a tax haven, though in recent years it has taken steps related to the process of harmonization of financial standards both within the EU and at the international level.
 Furthermore, the “Multilateral Convention to Implement Tax Treaty Related Measures To Prevent Base Erosion and Profit Shifting” - which aims at combating tax avoidance by multinational companies - entered into force for Luxembourg in 2019.
-In 2021, the bill of law n.
-7885 introduced a mandatory notification and pre-approval requirement for certain foreign direct investments made by non-EEA investors in a local entity operating in a sensitive sector in the territory of Luxembourg (e.g. transport, telecommunications services, electricity generation and distribution, gas conditioning and distribution, the treatment and distribution of water, healthcare activities, technologies relating to artificial intelligence, infrastructure and systems for the exchange, payment and settlement of financial instruments).
-Finally, the Grand Duchy ranks 10th out of 180 in the Corruption Perception Index.
+On 1 September 2023, the Luxembourg Act of 14 July 2023 enters into force, establishing a national screening mechanism for foreign direct investments that are likely to affect security or public order.
+The Act imposes regulations on non-EU/EEA investors seeking to invest in Luxembourg-based entities operating in critical sectors such as energy, health, defense, finance, telecoms, data, media, and agri-food industries within Luxembourg.
+To comply with the Regulation, the Act mandates a prior notification process and screening procedure, along with enforcement mechanisms in instances of non-compliance with the prior notification obligation or screening decisions.
+Finally, the Grand Duchy ranks 21st among the 132 economies on the Global Innovation Index 2023 and 5th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022